History of Valdosta State University: Valdosta State College

-Construction Boom
+Construction boom

 Dr. Thaxton retired for health reasons in 1966, and Dr. S. Walter Martin, former president of Emory University and Vice Chancellor of the University System of Georgia, assumed the presidency.
 Dr. Sidney Walter Martin presided over a time of physical growth and social change for the college.
 Although some of the construction projects had begun under Dr. Thaxton's administration, Dr. Martin's tenure coincided with the biggest building boom in the college's history.
 As well, new programs were begun in Nursing and the Air Force ROTC.

 In 1966, construction was completed on the Science Administration Building (later named Nevins Hall) which included a 60-occupancy planetarium.
-Construction was also in progress on Brown and Lowndes Residence Halls, each occupying 200 students, and Hopper Hall, named for former Dean of Women at VSC, Annie Hopper.
+Construction was also in progress on Brown and Lowndes Residence Halls, each occupying 200 students, and Hopper Hall, named for former Dean of Women at VSC, Annie Powe Hopper.
 All three residence halls were formally arranged to create small intimate quadrangles at their new sites on campus.

 In 1967, construction began on the Student Union.
 The building replaced the former Student Center converted-gymnasium and enclosed one corner of the swimming pool.
 The Union contained the university snack bar, book store, radio station WVVS, mail services, the offices of the University Union Board, Student Government Association, the yearbook, and newspaper editorial offices.

 At around this same time, planning for a new school library at the southern edge of campus provokes the elimination of vehicular traffic from the main campus, beginning first with the closure of the east west street connecting Patterson to Oak Street.
 Since the 1930s, and following increased use of automobiles, the original axial pedestrian paths that ran through the center of campus had evolved into paved vehicular roads.